dirvine/data_chain/docs/0029-data-chains.md

 a majority of the current close group of nodes.
 This current group of nodes can then cryptographically validate the entire chain and every data element referred to within it.

-*[DataChain] links must be validated by previous group - 1 members.
-This stronger [Proof] secures membership in a way that ensures Links cannot be faked via a replacement attack on the chain.*

 An example of a [DataChain] may look like this.